HillJustin/HillJustin.github.io/_drafts/_middle-game/2022-01-10-Cartesian-Mentalism.md

 ---
 layout: post
-title: "Fanged Cogito: Descartes; Della Rocca; Feldman and Conee; Aristotle; and Bergson"
+title: "A Fanged Cogito, the Cartesian Circle as Non-Circular, and a Return to the Return of God: Descartes; Della Rocca; Feldman and Conee; Bergson; Aristotle; and Emerson"
 abstract: TBD
 date: 2023-01-10
 ---